 - Virtuous circle – right number of people scheduled, ‘just enough’ to do the job – people remain productive but are neither bored nor overworked.
 Customers get a better experience and sales achieve or beat forecasts.
 No need to chase labour so management time can be spent on proper people management, giving good feedback and coaching

-- Vicious cycle – not enough people scheduled, don’t take the forecast sales, labour is hard to manage – staff hacked off as they have to work too hard, they start to call in sick, no-show or leave.
-Next labour targets are set based on ‘false performance’.
-Following week you have overscheduled to compensate but customers do not return due to previous poor performance
+- Vicious cycle – not enough people scheduled.
+Don’t take the forecast sales, labour is hard to manage aproach.
+Staff will quickly become hacked off as they have to work too hard.
+They’ll start to call in sick, no-show or leave.
+This results in labour targets being set based on ‘false performance’.
+The following week you have overscheduled to compensate but customers do not return due to previous poor performance

-Once the Rota is published, employees get the notifications in real-time and can see what shifts they have been scheduled for.
-They can also request shift release if they are not available for that shift or request a shift swap with their colleagues, which will be visible on the Rota once approved by the manager.
-Once managers have submitted the weekly timecards, employees are instantly notified and can see the hours worked and payments for that day.
+Once the Rota is published, employees get the notifications in real-time.
+Immediately staff can see what shifts they have been scheduled for.
+They can request shift release if they are not available for that shift or request a shift swap with their colleagues.
+Everything is visible on the Rota once approved by the manager.
+Once managers have submitted the weekly timecards, employees are instantly notified.
+Workers can see the hours worked and payments for that day.

 Advantages of WFM

 These key success factors are true for any workforce management system (WFM).
 WFM is in part both art and science, its not just about staff schedules.
 Its highly automated, enabling you to get the right data to make real time, informed decisions.
 But, this is done with a user-first approach which delivers a consistent and seamless experience for everyone.
-An intuitive WFM reduces your training costs, and increases staff engagement and also staff adoption – without all those support calls and emails.
+An intuitive WFM reduces your training costs.
+And increases staff engagement as well as staff adoption – without all those support calls and emails.

-Lets not forget the data and reporting, which allows real time decision making based on the scenarios and parameters that are unique to your business.
+Lets not forget the data and reporting!
+The enabler which allows real time decision making based on the scenarios and parameters that are unique to your business.